 In the fast-paced world of daily fantasy football, value picks are the hidden gems that help stretch your lineup budget while maintaining competitive upside.
 NFL DFS value picks refer to players who are underpriced relative to their expected performance.
 They may be overlooked due to recent underwhelming performances, injuries to teammates that alter their opportunities, or matchups that favor their skill set.
 These players offer the most bang for your buck, letting you afford high-priced studs while staying under the salary cap.
 Making the right value selections enables a better balance across your roster.
 Identifying these low-cost options early gives you a massive edge over the field.
 Winning in daily fantasy often comes down to spotting potential breakouts before the crowd does.
+There is also the use of statistical models and expert projections to identify players likely to outperform their pricing in daily fantasy contests.

 Building a Value-Driven DFS Workflow